 The move is justified in light of the current situation taking place in Ukraine as well as Facebook’s recent crackdown on journalists’ Facebook accounts belonging to Russia.
 However, those who have received the emails including TechCrunch’s Mike Masnick, have complained that a manual account security check doesn’t return any alerts related to account security.

 A number of employees of Dazeinfo have either received the same email or saw a popup asking to activate two-factor authentication.
-However, not all employees have received the email or a popup on the platform to activate Facebook Protect, leaving is wonder what is the selection criteria of Facebook.
+However, not all employees have received the email or a popup on the platform to activate Facebook Protect, leaving us wondering what is the selection criteria of Facebook.

 The seemingly larger distribution of emails that ask users to activate the feature may be genuine but Facebook’s choice of communication seems lethargic considering the fact that the targeted users are the ones who could easily identify phishing attacks or any other shady behavior.
 Such email raised more questions considering the fact that transparency has never been the hallmark of Facebook.